jackjliew/ai-openscale/tutorial.md

 **Important**: The PostgreSQL database and Watson Machine Learning instance must be deployed in the same {{site.data.keyword.Bluemix_notm}} account.

-If you have already provisioned the necessary services, proceed to [Upload training and feedback data to Db2 Warehouse](tutorial.html#upload-training-and-feedback-data-to-db2-warehouse) below.
+If you have already provisioned the necessary services, proceed to [Upload training data to Db2 Warehouse](tutorial.html#upload-training-data-to-db2-warehouse) below.

 ## Introduction